-Interrogations by school personnel
+Interrogations by school personnel and school resource officers

-Teachers and principals may question students about any matter pertaining to the operation of a school and/or enforcement of its rules.

-- The staff member will conduct the questioning discreetly and under circumstances that will avoid unnecessary embarrassment to the person being questioned. - Any student who answers falsely or evasively or who refuses to answer a proper question may be disciplined.
+Administrators and teachers, as well as school resource officers, may question students about any matter pertaining to the operation of a school and/or enforcement of its rules.
+The questioning will be conducted discreetly and under circumstances which will avoid, to the extent practical under the circumstances, unnecessary embarrassment to the person being questioned.
+School resource officers will act consistently with law enforcement guidelines should any routine questioning turn into a criminal investigation.
+Any student who answers falsely or evasively or who refuses to answer an appropriate question may be

-Interrogations by law enforcement personnel
+Interrogations by law enforcement